influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/migrate-cqs.md

 #### SELECT statement
 The `SELECT` statement queries data by field, tag, and time from a specific measurement.
 `SELECT` statements can take many different forms and converting them to Flux depends on your use case.
-For information about about Flux and InfluxQL function parity, see [Flux vs InfluxQL](/influxdb/v2.0/reference/flux/flux-vs-influxql/#influxql-and-flux-parity).
+For information about Flux and InfluxQL function parity, see [Flux vs InfluxQL](/influxdb/v2.0/reference/flux/flux-vs-influxql/#influxql-and-flux-parity).
 See [other resources available to help](#other-helpful-resources).